eric-adj-projects/gen-ai-for-business/README.md

 This repository showcases the project "Generative AI Solutions for Small Businesses" where generative AI solutions (using GPT, Claude, & Gemini LLMs) were used to develop informational and e-commerce website for for three unique small businesses.
 The project focuses on creating website wireframes and prototypes along with AI-driven analytics tools to enhance marketing and customer service capabilities.

 ## Project Highlights
-- **Tailored Website Mockups:** Visual prototypes for ArtFrokReationz, Heimeinu, and RoselynnManor.
+- **AI-Driven Design**: Utilized GPT, Claude, and Gemini LLMs to develop website wireframes and prototypes
-- **AI-driven Analytics:** Dashboards and tools providing insights into customer behavior.
+- **Analytics Integration**: Implemented AI-powered analytics tools providing actionable business insights
-- **User-Friendly Design:** Interfaces that are modern, engaging, and easy to navigate.
+- **Collaborative Approach**: Worked directly with business owners to ensure solutions aligned with their goals
+- **Production Implementation**: Translated AI-generated designs into fully functional websites

 ## Website Mockups Showcase